Spring Transfer Student Orientation

 Housing is only provided for those students living in University Housing.
 Students not living in University Housing must make their own arrangements for housing.
 Students can stay in their residence hall if they are living on campus for the spring semester or they may arrange other housing in the area.

 If you are living in University Housing, please note that you will be able to move into your residence hall room beginning at 12:00p.m. (noon) on Wednesday, January 3, 2018.
-Additional information will be emailed to you from University Housing if you have signed up to live on campus.
-If you have any questions, contact University Housing at 919.515.2440 or email@example.com.
+Click here for details, and additional information will be emailed to you from University Housing if you have signed up to live on campus.
+If you have any questions, contact University Housing at 919.515.2440 or firstname.lastname@example.org.